 Personal accountability increases self-confidence

-4. Our affections / emotional quality of life.
+4. Your affections / emotional quality of life.

-· Sometimes our beliefs follow our behaviour and vice versa.
+· Sometimes your beliefs follow your behaviour and vice versa.
 Think like a successful person – especially when approaching something new.
 If you don’t know how to be successful, then focus on learning those things that will help you.

 · Be aware of your posture, facial expressions and body language in general.
 Sitting or standing with shoulders back, a smile and an engaged posture really does help us to feel more self-confident.
 Taking a deep breath or two also helps, especially just before an important event.

 · Look for opportunities to contribute more at work.
 Ask really great questions, of yourself and others.
 What are the goals, audience, goals, capabilities and measurements that everyone needs to understand to make the thing succeed?
 How does this connect to a larger purpose?
 The biggest part of adding value is getting people to think differently by asking questions.
 This will improve your influence and profile, as people will want to run their new ideas by you.
 As a result, your confidence will get a good boost.